Ewan-Roberts/this-place-challenge/README.md

 there is only one library "request"

-once the libabry is installed
+once the library is installed

 node main.js